The functions we perform to deliver our purpose are:

 Highlights of the year

-- the Australian Capital Territory increases from two to three members.
+- one in the Australian Capital Territory

-- Three redistributions commenced
+- Three redistributions completed

 For more information go to: